rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 class Renderer:
-    """Manages the rendering of a given scene with basic OpenGL settings""" def __init__(self, clear_color=(0,0,0)):
+    """Manages the rendering of a given scene with basic OpenGL settings""" def __init__(self, clear_color=(0, 0, 0), scene, camera): if not isinstance(scene, Scene):
-        """Initialize basic settings for depth testing, antialiasing and clear color""" GL.glEnable(GL.GL_DEPTH_TEST)
+            raise ValueError("The given scene must be of type Scene.") if not isinstance(camera, Camera):
+            raise ValueError("The given camera must be of type Camera.")

+        self.scene = scene
+        self.camera = camera

+        # Enable depth testing and antialiasing
+        GL.glEnable(GL.GL_DEPTH_TEST)
         GL.glEnable(GL.GL_MULTISAMPLE)

-        GL.glClearColor(*clear_color, 1) # unpack clear_color to pass its values separately
+        # unpack the values of clear_color to pass in separately

-    def render(self, scene: Scene, camera: Camera):
+        GL.glClearColor(*clear_color, 1)

+    def render_scene(self):
-        """Render the given scene as viewed through the given camera""" if not isinstance(scene, Scene):
+        """Render the given scene as viewed through the given camera"""
-            raise ValueError("The given scene must be an instance of Scene.") if not isinstance(camera, Camera):
-            raise ValueError("The given camera must be an instance of Camera.")

         # clear buffers
         GL.glClear(GL.GL_COLOR_BUFFER_BIT | GL.GL_DEPTH_BUFFER_BIT)

         # draw all the viewable meshes
-        for mesh in scene.descendant_list:
+        for mesh in self.scene.descendant_list:
             if isinstance(mesh, Mesh) and mesh.visible:
-                mesh.render(camera.view_matrix, camera.projection_matrix)
+                mesh.render(self.camera.view_matrix, self.camera.projection_matrix)
 ```

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

+The `Renderer` object encapsulates a given scene and camera which must be given when the object is initialized.
-The `Renderer` object enables depth testing and antialiasing when it is created and also sets the background color.
+It also enables depth testing and antialiasing when it is created as well as sets the background color.
-Then the app can call `render` and pass it a `Scene` and `Camera` object.
+The actual rendering happens when we call `render_scene` on an instance of the `Renderer` class which uses its associated `Scene` and `Camera` objects.
-Since the `Scene` is the root node of a scene graph, we can get every mesh in the scene with its `descendant_list` property.
+Since the `Scene` is the root node of a scene graph, we can get every mesh in the scene by using its `descendant_list` property.
-Then we can call the `render` method on every visible mesh object and pass it the camera's view matrix and projection matrix.
+Then we can call `render` on every visible mesh object with the camera's view matrix and projection matrix.

 Remember, each individual mesh handles the steps for rendering itself.
 These steps are:
 1. Specify the shader program with a material object to be used for rendering.